owlbarn/tutorial/book/utilities/README.md

 ## Dataset Module

-The dataset modules provides easy access to various datasets to be used in Owl, mainly the MNSIT and CIFAR10 datasets.
+The dataset modules provide easy access to various datasets to be used in Owl, mainly the MNSIT and CIFAR10 datasets.
 You can get all these data in Owl by executing: `Dataset.download_all ()`.
 The data are downloaded in the home directory, for example,  `~/.owl/dataset` on Linux.